What Does a Computer Programmer Do?

 - Collaboration: Computer programmers may need help from another department or colleague to fix a software issue.
 It is important they have a collaborative mindset.
 The work programmers do often involves writing software to streamline work or solve a workflow problem, and they must collaborate with those who will be using the software.

-- Focus: Writing computer programs involves long hours writing code or troubleshooting problems.
-To be successful, programmers need to be able to keep their attention zeroed in on the work they are doing.
+- Focus: Writing computer programs involves long hours spent writing code or troubleshooting problems.
+To be successful, programmers need to be able to keep their full attention on the work they are doing.

 How to Get the Job